Eastern Temperate Forests: Geology, topography, and soils

 The Appalachian Mountains are a main topic of research, regarding the geology of the surrounding area.
 They formed when the ancestral continents of North America and Africa collided together and are about 480 million years old.
 The folded and thrust faulted igneous rocks, marine sedimentary rock and rocks that look like that of the ancient ocean floor, reveal that they got pushed up during plate collisions.

 Ice ages, during the Pleistocene epoch (after the Appalachians formed), contributed a great deal to the current appearance of the surrounding area.
 Surfaces that were once covered by ice were eroded and smoothed out during glacier movement.
-Therefore, the Appalachians used to be much taller when they formed, than they are today.
+Therefore, the Appalachians were much taller when they formed than they are today.
 Glaciers also deposited parent materials of the underlying bedrocks, which contribute to the formation of soils later on.

 There are very clear soil horizons, when looking at a cross section of this land.
 These are labeled and described (see Figure 2) as: O: organic matter, A: fine particles of organic matter and mineral material, B: material layer where most nutrients accumulate, C: parent material, and R: bedrock1.
 The U.S. Soil Taxonomy classifies Inceptisols, Mollisols, and Spodosols as good soils that can support temperate forests that like mature soils that can support deep root systems1.
 Different levels of nitrogen also have a big effect on a soils capability of supporting life.
 The presence of too much nitrogen can cause declines in species richness and abundance.
 The types of vegetation that exist in the Appalachian area heavily rely on the existing soil types and amount of nutrients available.